-The Corporation has not imposed minimum share ownership requirements.
+The Corporation has not imposed minimum share ownership requirements, in line with industry practices for similar companies of its size.

 Risks Associated with Compensation Practices

 As of the date of this Circular, the Corporation's directors had not, collectively, considered the implications of any risks associated with the Corporation's compensation policies applicable to its executive officers.